SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 Besides the intermediate Z\ :sub:`2`-odd BSM states, due to the assumed Z\ :sub:`2` symmetry, the element must also contain one stable Z\ :sub:`2`-odd final state (at least in collider scales).
-The quantum numbers of this BSM final state is essential for defining which type of signature this element represents.
+The quantum numbers of this BSM final state are essential for defining which type of signature this element represents.
 In an element the  Z\ :sub:`2`-odd final state  quantum numbers are mapped to a final state class, as defined in the `particleNames module <theory.html#module-theory.particleNames>`_ .